Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 History:

-This is one of the oldest wrecks around the island, having been sunk in the hurricane of 1922.
-The boat is long gone, but its anchor and chain still rest at Punta Sur, a silent witness to the island’s history of turtle fishing.
+This is one of the oldest wrecks around the island.
+It sank during a hurricane in 1922.
+Although the boat is long gone, its anchor and chain still rest at Punta Sur.
+They provide a silent witness to the island’s history of turtle fishing.

 Scuba Diving only